+ In Focus: Rachel DuVall

-This year, The Main introduces a new addition to Office Hours: In Focus—Rachel DuVall.
+This year, The Main introduces a new addition to In Focus: Rachel DuVall.
 In Focus will highlight the work of Rachel DuVall, a Los Angeles–based textile artist who participated in the inaugural iteration of Office Hours in November 2016.
 Works by DuVall will be on view along with works by participants of this year’s Office Hours program.

 ABOUT RACHEL DUVALL